I Am Still Helping

 Who are you?

-You’ve been through it all: hospital admission and discharges; short-term rehab stays in nursing homes; a vast array of community services.
-You may appear to doubt the advice given by health care professionals; you’ve just been through the health care system long enough to know that sometimes health care professionals may not seem to have your best interest in mind.
+You've been through it all: hospital admission and discharges; short-term rehab stays in nursing homes; a vast array of community services.
+You've been through the health care system long enough to know that you know your caree's needs best.

-Some family members and health care professionals worry about your ability to find humor in situations they find offensive.
-They view your attitude as “calloused” and “uncaring.”
-Far from it, you have a very practical, very realistic approach toward your caregiving role–and your sense of humor has been a critical tool for your survival.
+You also get the importance of a good laugh.
+Some family members and health care professionals may wonder about your ability to find humor in situations they find odd.
+You have a very practical, very realistic approach toward your caregiving role and your sense of humor has been a critical tool for your survival.
 Without your sense of humor, you would have given up a long time ago.

 Your Keyword: Welcome